 What to look for in a Roofing Estimate

-A roofing contractor that is bidding for the job should go over the details of the estimate in a way that answers your questions and addresses any possible concerns.
+Roofing companies that are bidding for a roof replacement in Florida should go over the details of the estimate to answer your questions and address any possible concerns.
 So, a good starting point for choosing the right contractor is evaluating how well they explain the estimate before they begin the job – not after.

-If you are unfamiliar with roofing estimates, below is a short guide that helps you through the finer points.
-These are the basic elements that you should expect in any roofing contractor’s estimate.
+If you are unfamiliar with roofing estimates, below is a short guide that will help you with the finer points of repairs or replacement.
+These are the basic elements you should expect in any roofing contractor’s estimate.

 A Complete Work Description

-An estimate should outline a detailed description of the job so that you know what work will be performed.
+An estimate should outline a detailed description of the job so that you understand the work that will be performed.
 The description may include:

 - A list of all roofing materials